 The National Historical Museum, is located in one of the more impressive buildings in Athens.
-It is in the old Parliament House, which has an imposing neo-classical design.
-The museum itself exhibits an important collection relating mainly to the period of the revolution.
 To find out more about the National Historical Museum of Greece, read on.

 The Old Parliament House